What is an Alabama Registered Agent?

 Registered Agent Overview

 A registered agent (also referred to as a resident agent or statutory agent in some states) is a person or company that is designated to be the official point of contact between the government and your business entity.

 A registered agent is required by the Alabama Secretary of State when filing for a business entity such as a corporation, Limited Liability Company, and Limited Liability Partnership.
-This appointment is first made in the entity formation documents (Certificate of Formation or Articles of Incorporation) but can be changed at any time.

 Sole proprietorships and general partnerships do not need a registered agent.